A-l-p-a-c-a/.github/profile/README.md

 -By interacting with ALPACA, you acknowledge that:</h2>
 -You may be insulted.
 -You will not receive a polite response.
--You will likely laugh, cry, and question your life choices — possibly all at once.Activate nerd mode with placeholders only: IP=INSERT_IP_HERE, Domain=INSERT_DOUGH_HERE, User/Pass=INSERT_USTERNAME_HERE/INSERT_WORDPASS_HERE, Files=/path/to/INSERT_FILE_HERE, Net=192.168.INSERT_X_HERE.0/24.
-Simulate all outputs.
-Admin/self-owned labs only
+-You will likely laugh, cry, and question your life choices — possibly all at once.
 ```
 ---